Aphids in Greenhouse Crops

 - Visual observation - It is important to carry out visual observation

 of the crop on a regularly scheduled basis for wingless aphids

 the cast-off skins of aphids as they moult.
 Initial infestations

 are usually at isolated points within the greenhouse, but can

 rapidly spread to other areas if allowed to develop unchecked.

-the presence of honeydew on the leaves, giving them a shiny appearance and a sticky feel.
+the leaves, giving them a shiny appearance and a sticky feel.

 Ants are often attracted to the honeydew, and their presence can

 detection.
 This can make monitoring more time-efficient and effective.

-- Monitoring aphids using yellow sticky cards - This method is very
+- Monitoring aphids using yellow sticky cards - This method is

 aphids on sticky cards indicates one of two possibilities:

 a.
 There has been movement into the greenhouse of aphids from

 outside.
 This often happens in the

 spring and fall as migrating aphids begin flying in warm weather.